JeenQ/orbslam-windows/README.md

 1. Make a directory called build in orbslam-windows/Thirdparty/DBoW2
 - Run CMake GUI and set source code to orbslam-windows/Thirdparty/DBoW2 and where to build the binaries to orbslam-windows/Thirdparty/DBoW2/build
 - Press Configure and choose Visual Studio 14 2015 Win64 or Visual Studio 12 2013 Win64
+- OpenCV_DIR : C:\opencv\build
 - Press Generate
 - Open the resulting project in the build directory in Visual Studio
 - Change build type to Release (in white box up top, should initially say Debug)
-- Right click on DBoW2 project -> Properties -> General: change Target Extension to .lib and Configuration Type to Static Library (.lib)
+- Right click on DBoW2 project -> Properties -> 일반 : Configuration Type to Static Library (.lib), 고급: change Target Extension to .lib
 - Go to C/C++ Tab -> Code Generation and change Runtime Library to Multi-threaded (/MT)
 - Build ALL_BUILD.
 You should get lots of warnings but no errors